project-march/ProjectMarch/doc/march_packages/march_input_device.rst

 Overview
 --------
 The march_input_device is the software running on the |m4| exoskeleton input device.
-The input device is used by the to give input to the software running on the |m4| exoskeleton.
+The input device is used to give input to the software running on the |m4| exoskeleton.